Laksoy

 Laksoy (also spelled lacsoy), is a traditional Filipino distilled nipa palm liquor.
-It is derived from tubâ (palm toddy) made from nipa palm sap that has been aged for at least 48 hours.
-It originates from Eastern Mindanao, the Visayas Islands (where it is known as dalisay or dalisay de nipa), and the Bicol Region (where it is known as barik).
+It is derived from tubâ (palm toddy) made from nipa palm sap which has been aged for at least 48 hours.
+It originates from Eastern Mindanao, the Visayas Islands, (where it is known as dalisay or dalisay de nipa), the Bicol Region (where it is known as barik), and Southern Luzon (where it is known as lambanog or lambanog sa sasa).
 During the Spanish colonial period, it was also known as vino de nipa in Spanish.
-Like the lambanog (made from coconut sap), it is particularly potent, having a typical alcohol content of 70 to 100 proof (40 to 45% abv) after a single distillation.
+It has a typical alcohol content of 70 to 100 proof (40 to 45% abv) after a single distillation.

 History

-Tubâ, a kind of palm wine, existed in the Philippines before colonisation.
-They were widely consumed for recreation and played an important role in various religious rituals.
+Tubâ, a variety of palm wine, existed in the Philippines before colonisation.
+They were widely consumed for recreation and important in various religious rituals.
 Heavy consumption of alcohol in the Philippine islands was described in several Spanish accounts.
 Social drinking (tagayan or inuman in Tagalog and Visayan languages) was and continues to be an important aspect of Filipino social interactions.

 Laksoy is pre-colonial in origin.
 Despite being distilled, laksoy and lambanog were inaccurately called vino de nipa and vino de coco, respectively, in Spanish.
 In Historia de Las Islas E Indios de Bisayas (1668), the Spanish missionary Francisco Ignacio Alcina described "dalisay" as vino de la nipa, el primero que se extrae y más fuerte ("nipa wine, the first to be extracted and the strongest").
-In the Vocabulario de la lengua Tagala, primera, y segunda parte (1794) by Domingo de los Santos, he defines dalisay as a type of alac that is muy fuerte y bueno ("very stong and good").
+In the Vocabulario de la lengua Tagala, primera, y segunda parte (1794) by Domingo de los Santos, he defines dalisay as a type of alac that is muy fuerte y bueno ("very strong and good").

 In Historia general sacro-profana, política y natural de las islas del poniente, llamadas Filipinas (1697-1755) by Juan José Delgado, native liquor is described as being distinguished into three types: vino ordinario (from the first distillate), dalisay (from the second distillate), and mistela (from the third distillate).
 In contrast to Alcina and other authors, Delgado applies the terms to both nipa and coconut liquor, distinguishing them as dalisay de nipa and dalisay de coco.

 Description

 Tubâ has two main variants.
 The most common being the one made from coconut sap.
-This is distilled into lambanog.
-The second most common type of tubâ is made from nipa palm sap, which is where laksoy is derived from.
-Like the lambanog (made from coconut sap), it is particularly potent, having a typical alcohol content of 70 to 100 proof (40 to 45% abv) after a single distillation.
+It is distilled into lambanog.
+The second most common type of tubâ is made from nipa palm sap.
+Laksoy is derived from the sap.
+Like lambanog (made from coconut sap), it is particularly potent, having a typical alcohol content of 70 to 100 proof (40 to 45% abv) after a single distillation.